Sentience

 Live exports ban comes a step closer

 The Animal Welfare (Livestock Exports) Bill had its first reading in the House of Lords today after passing its remaining stages in the House of Commons last night.
-It means that the bill is progressing through Parliament and that live exports are a step closer to being banned.

 Shark Fins Act passes into law

 Vegan Conservatives welcome the passing into law of the Shark Fins Act, which further strengthens existing legislation to support shark conservation, by banning the import and export of detached shark fins in the UK.
+Shark finning has been illegal in Britain for two decades and the Shark Fins Act g

 Vegan Conservatives welcome ivory ban extension

-The Vegan Conservatives have welcomed news this morning that the Government plans to extend the ivory ban to include more species: hippos, walruses, orcas, narwhals and sperm whales, all of which are listed in the Convention on International Trade in Endangered Species of Fauna and Flora (CITES).
+The Vegan Conservatives have welcomed news this morning that the Government plans to extend the ivory ban to include more species: hippos, walruses, orcas, narwhals and sperm whales, all of which are listed in the Convention on International Trade in Endangered Species of Fauna and Flora (CITES

 SNP condemned over massive salmon deaths

 Scottish Conservatives have joined Labour and the Greens to demand an inquiry into the staggering number of deaths at Scotland's salmon farms last year.
+According to a report by Salmon Scotland, 2.8m salmon died on Scottish fish farms in September last year.

 Government drops Animals (Abroad) Bill

 After being put on hold in May, following doubts about an outright ban on foie gras and using bear skin for military hats, Vegan Conservatives are disappointed to learn that the Animals (Abroad) Bill has been dropped and will not receive any more Parliamentary time.
+The Conservative Manifesto of De